VictorBenitoGR/OpenFinancialData/README.md

 #### Remove suffixes

-The name of the columns has, in addition to the ticker, a suffix with the name of the data type (for example adjusted or volume).
+The name of the columns has, in addition to the ticker, a suffix with the name of the data type (for example ".Adjusted" or ".Volume").
 Since they are already divided by these types we eliminate them to improve usability and readability.

 #### Remove companies with NA values